hurshitagupta/us-ai-ml-jobs-trend-analysis/README.md

 > ### 📚 **Learnings**
 > - Even without visuals, grouped EDA can reveal powerful hiring signals
 > - Categoricals can offer strong patterns when combined thoughtfully (e.g., exp + contract type)
+### **v4: Visual Exploration & Job Trend Charts**
+> - Turned cleaned data into visual insights using Seaborn and Matplotlib
+> - Created 9 charts to highlight job trends that matter to both job seekers and recruiters
+> - Covered key topics: hiring companies, contract and experience trends, sector-wise demand, state-level hiring, and application volume
+> - Added geographic combo chart (company × state) to show where hiring is actually happening
+>
+> ### 🔍 **Observations**
+> - Hiring is concentrated among a few major companies
+> - Full-time and contract roles dominate the listings
+> - Certain states are significantly more active in job postings
+>
+> ### ⚠️ **Challenges**
+> - `sector` column contains long, compound values — not ideal for cross-analysis yet
+> - `applicationCount` values are mostly constant making averages unhelpful
+> - `title` data still too noisy to use effectively
+>
+> ### 📚 **Learnings**
+> - Visuals make trends far more intuitive, especially for stakeholders
+> - Even without complex modeling, basic plots reveal what’s in demand and where

 ---